ethereum/consensus-specs/sync/optimistic.md

    imported.
 1. The block has a ancestor with an execution payload that has been deemed to be `VALID` by an execution engine.

+Consensus engines MAY choose to end the iteration in `has_verified_ancestor` at the finalized block or any earlier block.

 *See [Fork Choice Poisoning](#fork-choice-poisoning) for the motivations behind these conditions.*